bullet-train-co/bullet_train-core/bullet_train/docs/index.md

-# Bullet Train Developer Documentation
+# Bullet Train Developer Documentation??

 > Some of the open-source Bullet Train packages are considered pre-release, so please pardon the dust while we work to complete the documentation for certain topics.

+wat

 ## Introduction
  - [What is Bullet Train?](https://bullettrain.co) <i class="ti ti-new-window ml-2"></i>